Charmed Apache Spark Documentation - Tutorial Setup Environment

 The list of the buckets currently in our S3 storage is empty.
 That’s because we have not created any buckets yet!
 Let’s proceed to create a new bucket now.

-Click “Create Bucket +” button on the top right.
+Click the “Create Bucket +” button on the top right.
 On the next screen, let’s choose “spark-tutorial” for the name of the bucket and click “Create Bucket”.

 Alternatively, if you prefer to use AWS CLI, the same task of creating the bucket can be done with the following command: